 In the end

-The challenges for SMEs are numerous.
-There are so many factors that affect businesses, and sometimes all that it takes to go extinct is an issue that could have been solved if they had been tackled earlier.
+So many factors affect businesses, and sometimes all that it takes to go extinct is an issue that could have been solved if they had been tackled earlier.

-So, as you go into the new year, you must look back and think about the challenges you had in the past year.
+So, as you go in the year, you must look back and consider the challenges you had in the past year.
 If you solved them, how did you go about it, and if you face a similar situation in the future, how will you solve it?

 If you are still battling the challenge, maybe one of the solutions we have provided in this piece will help.
 Whatever you do, don’t forget that sometimes all you have to do is ask for help from the right quarters.